mosse-security/mcsi-library/docs/articles/2022/06/hunting-webshells-tools/hunting-webshells-tools.md

 # Hunting Webshells: Tools

-In this article we are going to discuss tools that can be use to discover Webshells.
+Webshells are malicious scripts that can be used to gain unauthorised access to a server.
+They are often used by attackers to inject malicious code into webpages or to upload and download files without the permission of the server administrator.
+There are many different tools that can be used to discover webshells, and in this blog post we will focus on the following tools and methods:

+* LOKI Simple IOC Scanner
+* NeoPI
+* BackdoorMan
+* File Stacking
+* Baselines

 ## LOKI Simple IOC Scanner